downshift-js/downshift/src/hooks/useCombobox/README.md

 )
 ```

-> NOTE: In this example we used both a getter prop `getToggleButtonProps` and an
+> NOTE: In this example we used both a getter prop `getInputProps` and an action
-> action prop `reset`.
-The properties of `useSelect` can be split into three
+> prop `reset`.
+The properties of `useCombobox` can be split into three
 > categories as indicated below:

 ### prop getters